kg4zow/foks-book/src/background/concepts.md

 * encryption: per-user key
 * per-user storage limit (depending on server policy)

 ## Devices

-* each user can have multiple devices
+* each user account can have multiple devices
-* physical device, backup key, Yubikey
+* computers can access multiple FOKS accounts, only one is active at a time
+* key types
-* "profiles" are per-user settings, on a physical device
+    * device key
+    * backup key
+    * Yubikey
-* encryption: per-device key is used to unlock per-user key &#x2753;
+* encryption: per-device key is used to decrypt per-user and per-team keys, which are then used to decrypt

+## Profiles

+* "profiles" contain per-user settings associated with a device/backup/yubikey
+* &#x2753; TBD

 ## Teams